japl-lang/japl/README.md

 JABT comes with a handy `--profile` option that allows to pass a JSON file with all the build arguments and flags.
 The JAPL toolsuite comes with some build profiles by default, they are found inside the `resources/profiles` directory and are particularly useful to replicate common build options.
+Note that profiles have priority over command-line options and environment variables!